vespa-engine/documentation/en/tutorials/hybrid-search.md

 </pre>
 </div>
-We can also invert the order of the operands to the `rank` query operator that retrieves by the sparse representation but uses the dense representation to compute match features for ranking.
+We can also invert the order of the operands to the `rank` query operator that retrieves by the sparse representation but uses the dense representation to compute features for ranking.

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>